Mr-Un1k0d3r/PowerLessShell/README.md

 # PowerLessShell

 PowerLessShell rely on MSBuild.exe to remotely execute PowerShell scripts and commands without spawing powershell.exe.
+You can also execute raw shellcode using the same approach.

 To add another layer of crap the payload will copy msbuild.exe to something random and build the payload using the randomly generated binary.

 * You can provide -knownprocess switch to use known Windows process name instead of renaming MsBuild.exe to something random